yegor256/blog/_posts/2014/oct/2014-10-08-continuous-integration-is-dead.md

 The result is either "success" or "failure".
 If it is a success, we say that "the build is clean".
 If it is a failure, we say that "the build is broken".
-The build usually gets broken because someone breaks it by commiting new code that turns previously passing unit tests into failing ones.
+The build usually gets broken because someone breaks it by committing new code that turns previously passing unit tests into failing ones.

 This is the technical side of the problem.
 It always works.
 Well,